Auto-assign next available ID

 When an RFC is superseded or obsolete:

-govctl finalize RFC-0010 deprecated
+govctl rfc finalize RFC-0010 deprecated

 Phase Lifecycle